 How Anxiety Causes Low Libido

-Libido is simply sexual desire, and of course many things can decrease this desire beyond anxiety, including things that have a relationship to anxiety.
-If you want to find out more about whether or not you may have anxiety, make sure you take my anxiety test now.
+Libido is simply sexual desire, and of course, many things can decrease this desire beyond anxiety.
+Some of those things may even have a relationship to anxiety.
+If you want to find out more about whether or not you may have anxiety, make sure you take my free 7-minute anxiety test now.

 But anxiety is known to be a direct cause of low libido, and there are several reasons that this may occur: